podia/counter/README.md

 ### Reset a counter

 You can also reset a counter by calling `reset`.
-Since counters are ActiveRecord objects, you could also reset them using

 ```ruby
 store.order_revenue.reset
 ```

-Since counters are ActiveRecord objects, you could also reset them using
+Since counters are ActiveRecord objects, you could also reset them using:

 ```ruby
 Counter::Value.update value: 0